 - Contact angle under load for ball bearings

+Bearing databases with catalog data from SKF and Schaeffler (FAG, INA) are included.
+HQW, GMN, IBC and CSC provide encrypted bearing databases including internal geometry on request.
 The results of the bearing analysis are shown in a pdf report and as graphics.
 Further available resources are the software documentation, a brochure and an example report for slewing ring bearings.
 A demo version can be found under Downloads.
-The software is available in English, French, German, Spanish and Korean language, units can be shown metric or in the US system.
+The software is available in English, French, German, Spanish, Korean, Chinese and Japanese language, units can be shown metric or in the US system.
 For a first impression a Video is available.